boisgera/leap/Don't panic!.md

     failure
 ```

+(that works because all Monad types are automatically [Alternative].)

 Whenever you want to try something and return it but if it fails you have a
 fallback (that may also fail!) that you want to return instead and so on
 and so forth, until you're out of options and you fail,